ICESAT-2HackWeek/GroundingLine-Greenland/README.md

 7. [pyproj](https://pyproj4.github.io/pyproj/stable/) works great for projection transformations.
 8. [Xarray](https://docs.xarray.dev/en/stable/) works great with labelled multidimensional arrays or datasets, such as netCDF files.
 9. [netCDF4](https://unidata.github.io/netcdf4-python/) is used to handle netCDF files in Python.
-10. [h5py](https://docs.h5py.org/en/stable/)is used to handle HDF5 binary data format, which is used by the ICESat-2 ATL03 and ATL06 datasets.
+10. [h5py](https://docs.h5py.org/en/stable/) is used to handle HDF5 binary data format, which is used by the ICESat-2 ATL03 and ATL06 datasets.
 11. [ee](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api) is the Google Earth Engine Python API, which can be used to visualize and analyze various remote sensing datasets in the cloud.

 **Other useful tools**